Berea-CS-Courses/capstone-project-robinsonkal/Deliverables/D2 - Project Decomposition.md

 			Exports: list of most used words

 	Function2: Takes in list of most used words
-			Possibly comparing it to other similar official sites words How often are these words used in regular online speech?
+			Possibly comparing it to percentage of use in other sites If I do this I will probably need to make my own scraper How often are these words used in regular online speech?
 			Exports: list of words with the percentage of difference.